-All MITRE projects are conducted at the Mitre-Bedford center located at 202 Burlington Road, Bedford.
+All MITRE projects are conducted at the Mitre-Bedford center in Bedford, MA.
 Students commute from WPI to Bedford by bus.
-Only U.S. citizens can be considered for this program.

-MITRE provides project opportunities for Electrical and Computer Engineering majors.
+MITRE provides a wide range of project opportunities for WPI students pursuing various majors.
 Most students begin with a paid internship at MITRE during the summer before their project work commences.
 The internship enables students to perform background research in their project areas and liaise with MITRE company mentors.

 Admission is competitive, limited to U.S. citizens, and based on academic performance, maturity, independence, and project-relevant skills determined during interviews.

-Another project area focuses on the design, computational modeling, and practical realization of small antenna systems.
-Research will emphasize the exploration of novel antenna topologies and special material choices
+Another ECE project area focuses on the design, computational modeling, and practical realization of small antenna systems.
+Research will emphasize the exploration of novel antenna topologies and special material choices.

 The CS projects may have a strong focus on cyber security.
 An example project could look at automatically detecting and correcting kernel-level compromises to an operating system while other projects could focus on improving understanding of computer attacks.